WiscIT - Search Widget

 - Search Attachments: Check this box to search attachments to Business Objects in the search.

 - Limit Results: If a search should not be including certain kinds of results, they can be limited by building a custom query.
-See Document 46175 is unavailable at this time. if needed.
+See [Link for document 46175 is unavailable at this time.] if needed.

 - Default to Limited: This check box is always checked by default.